 - General Comments

-Advancing to Virtual Pitch Competition
+Advancing to the Final-Round Virtual Pitch Competition

 The Business Plan Competition is informed by the Lean StartUp methodology, a process which shortens the product development cycle by using hypothesis-driven experimentation and constant iteration to validate and vet ideas.
 It allows the entrepreneur to treat their idea as an assumption; it then demands the entrepreneur to develop a test for validating that assumption.